Generic Name: polyethylene glycol/electrolytes (POL-ee-ETH-i-leen GLYE-kol/e-LECK-troe-lites)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of alcohol use
+- if you have a history of stomach or bowel problems (eg, inflammatory bowel disease, ulcerative colitis, severe constipation)

 Ask your health care provider if Colyte solution may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.